chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/mvc/controllers.md

 # Overview
 > Documentation: https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/actions?view=aspnetcore-7.0

-A controller defines a set of actions.
-An **action** is a method on a controller which handles requests.
+A *controller* defines a set of *actions*.
+An *action* is a method on a controller which handles *requests*.
 Requests are mapped to actions through routing.
 A controller is responsible for initial processing of the request and instantiation of the model.
 Business logic should remain in the model.

 The controller: